brydonm/theme-destroyer/README.md

 * [`themedestroyer store add STORE`](#themedestroyer-store-add-store) - Add a new Shopify store and API token
 * [`themedestroyer store list`](#themedestroyer-store-list) - List all stored Shopify stores and their API tokens (masked)
 * [`themedestroyer store remove [STORE]`](#themedestroyer-store-remove-store) - Remove a Shopify store from storage
+* [`themedestroyer store search KEYWORD`](#themedestroyer-store-search-keyword) - Search for themes by keyword and optionally delete them

 ## `themedestroyer run`